dmbarbour/glas/docs/GrammarLogicProg.md

 ## Overview

-Grammar and logic programs have similar semantics.
-Dataflow is based on [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) and backtracking searches.
-Grammars generate and accept values.
-Logic programs generate or accept propositions.
-The two are easily unified: a guarded pattern (`Pattern when Guard`) in a grammar can essentially model logic `Proposition :- Derivation`.
+Grammar and logic programs have very similar semantics.
+The direction of evaluation is flexible, i.e. with the same program we can evaluate whether an input is accepted or generate values that would be accepted.
+It's just that grammars generate and accept 'values' (or 'sentences') while logic programs generate or accept 'propositions'.
+The two are easily unified: a guarded pattern (`Pattern when Guard`) in a grammar can model logic `Proposition :- Derivation`.
 (Similarly, logical negation via `Pattern unless Guard`.)

+Dataflow within a computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming), i.e. a variable that appears twice in a pattern or proposition must have the same value in every location.

-A pure, deterministic function can be modeled as a grammar or logic that accepts a set of `(args, result)` pairs, where no two pairs have the same first element.
-An effectful function can be modeled as a grammar or logic that accepts a set of `(args, result, env)` triples, where the third element represents effectful interaction with the environment.
-A simplistic interaction model is a request-response list, `[(Request1, Response1), (Request2, Response2), ...]` where the environment accepts requests and generates responses.
+A function can be modeled as a grammar or logic that accepts or generates a set of `(args, result)` pairs, where no two pairs have the same first element.
+A simple procedural interaction could be represented as `(args, io, result)` where IO represents a request-response list, `[(Request1, Response1), (Request2, Response2), ...]`.
+The procedure outputs Requests while the environment returns Responses via logic unification.
+We can generalize to processes with multiple channels with [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) to limit each channel to a single writer.

-We can build a procedural language upon grammars and logic, where the environment parameter is implicit.
-Unification is expressive, not limited to simple request-response interactions.
-I propose to instead model concurrent channels and temporal semantics.
-Of course, this does limit us to deferred, safely ignorable, or undoable effects (see [transaction loop applications](GlasApps.md)) unless we guarantee commit.

-Intriguingly, non-determinism can be controlled effectfully by the environment.
-The language doesn't need to provide direct access to unification variables.
-Assuming such a language, we might model logic propositions as deterministic functions that either return unit or fail, i.e. `Proposition -> ()`.
-We could search for passing propositions.

-As an unrelated point, grammars and logic both benefit from OOP-like inheritance.
-For example, we might inherit from a grammar that represents a programming language but extend the rules for parsing numbers.
-Or we might inherit a system of logic propositions, then override the propositions that represent initial data.

-## Why Another Language?

-A grammar-logic language should be convenient for developing user-defined languages.
-Logic unification variables can model concurrent or distributed effects, enhancing scalability.
-The ability to compute functions backwards is very nice in many contexts - constraint systems, property testing, explaining computations.
+The proposed language will support procedures and processes.
+By default, it is programmed procedurally, relying on an implicit 'env' argument to provide standard IO channels.
+Processes must control or fork 'env'.
+Procedures are deterministic up to input, but may interact with a non-deterministic environment.
+For example, a procedure cannot casually introduce a new logic-unification variable, but can potentially request one via IO channel depending on effects API.
+Applications will generally be expressed in a manner friendly to backtracking evaluation, see [transaction loop applications](GlasApps.md).

+Aside from grammar-logic semantics, the proposed language supports OO-like mixins and patches of namespaces.
+This allows users to easily extend grammars in context of mutually recursive definitions, e.g. add a new rule for parsing integers.
+The language also takes inspiration from grammars in expression of pattern matching, with an implicit pass-by-ref 'input' parameter when a procedure is used as a pattern.
+This supports incremental matching on the input, such as reading just the head of a list.

 ## Brainstorming